badave/authenticate/README.md

     // Inside of app.configure
     app.use(authenticate.middleware({
         encrypt_key: "", // Add any key for encrypting data
-        validate_key: "", // Add any key for signing data
+        validate_key: "" // Add any key for signing data
-        // Paths that are required to be public by the API
-        publicPaths: {
-          "POST": {
-            loginPath: "/login",
-            registrationPath: "/register",
-            resetPasswordPath: "/resetpassword"
-          },
-          "PUT": {
-            changePasswordPath: "/changepassword"
-          }
-        }
     }));

 ## And then...

-All paths not contained in publicPaths will require an access token.
 The access token can be passed to a frontend client after the client is authenticated via some form of login.
 For example, making a POST to /login with email and password, verifying email and password are correct, and then passing the access token to the client.
 Here is some javascript for passing an access token to the client in JSON.

 	app.get('/login', function(req, res) {
 		var authenticate = require("authenticate");